aepsych.benchmark

 Keyword arguments:

-freq – 1D array of frequencies whose thresholds to return scale factor – scale for the novel_det function, where higher is steeper/lower SD target – target threshold
+freq – 1D tensor of frequencies whose thresholds to return scale factor – scale for the novel_det function, where higher is steeper/lower SD

 aepsych.benchmark.test_functions.target_new_novel_det(freq, scale_factor=1.0, target=0.75)[source]